-(b) a curved white flash $1'' \times 4''$ on both sleeves of blue uniform suits in a position immediately below the seam of the sleeve and the shoulder.
+16. R.M.
+Cadets (Upper Yardmen) are to wear the uniform of their rank with the addition of a curved white flash 1" x 4" on both sleeves of blue uniform suits in a position immediately below the seam of the sleeve and the shoulder.